 America’s founding fathers wisely enshrined the separation of church and state in the Constitution.
 Eliminating religious control of government created a unique new culture of religious tolerance and individual freedom.
 The result was a nation that people flocked to, from all around the globe.
 Those areas of the world in which there is no such separation tend to vividly remind us of the wisdom of that principle.

 The American political system is far beyond the need for minor reform.
-It has come to the point that it needs a complete overhaul.
+It has come to the point that America needs a complete political overhaul.

 The health of society depends on equality and opportunity for all.
 Effective government depends on adequate funding.
 The quality of the food and water supply depends on government regulation.
 Today, all three of those propositions are in peril.
 The solution for all of them may reside in a progressive tax that is free of loopholes.